Test ID: SFGP Spotted Fever Group Antibody, IgG and IgM, Serum

 Clinical Information

 Rickettsial infections in the United States are caused by 2 major groups within the genus Rickettsia: spotted fever group and typhus fever group.
-The spotted fever group includes R rickettsii (Rocky Mountain spotted fever), R akari, R conorii (Boutonneuse fever), R australis (Queensland tick typhus), and R sibirica (North Asian tick typhus).
-The typhus fever group includes R typhi (murine typhus; endemic typhus) and R prowazekii (epidemic typhus).
+The spotted fever group includes Rickettsia rickettsii (Rocky Mountain spotted fever), Rickettsia akari, Rickettsia conorii (Boutonneuse fever), Rickettsia australis (Queensland tick typhus), and Rickettsia sibirica (North Asian tick typhus).
+The typhus fever group includes Rickettsia typhi (murine typhus; endemic typhus) and Rickettsia prowazekii (epidemic typhus).

 Interpretation